Query the database¶

 Prepare your query string to get a statement¶

-Now you have your query string, you need to pass it to sqlair.Prepare
+Now you have your query string, you need to pass it to sqlair.Prepare along

 with samples of all the types mentioned in the input and output expressions.